seiji1997/SQL/01_Datatypes/README.md

 # Data types

-A Data type is a classification that defines the type, range of values, allowable operations on the values, and the meaning of the data values.
+A Data type is a classification that defines the type, range of values, allowable operations on the values, and the meaning of the data values.<br>

 ## postgresql
 https://www.postgresql.org/docs/current/datatype.html

 ## presto